informalsystems/ibc-starknet/README.md

 ```

 > [!IMPORTANT]
-> If you're sending a Cosmos token back, you have to pass the IBC prefixed
+> If you're sending a Cosmos token back, you have to pass the bash denom, e.g.
-> denom, e.g. `--denom "transfer/channel-0/uosmo"`
+> `--denom "uosmo"`

 Submit the transaction on Starknet